KieranJamess/KJ-Repo/PS5Alert/README.md

 Small script thrown together that checks the contents of the for a page.
 It checks for certain text on the contents of the page, if the contents are there, it will keep checking until they're no longer there.

+There is a CLI and GUI version to use.

 In my example, I do;

 ```